bwoldemi/Django-projects/README.md

-# This documents guides step by step creating a django project ###
+# Step by step guide for creating a a Django project ###
 ### creating project mysite
 `django-admin startproject mysite`

-### check the created project running the server, the default port is 8000
+### Check the created project running the server, the default port is 8000
 `python manage.py runserver`

-### to run the server in port  other than the defalut port.
+### To run the server in port other than the defalut port.
 `python manage.py runserver 8080`

-### to run the server in a certain ip address
+### To run the server in a certain ip address
  `python manage.py runserver 0:8000`

 # Creating application name: polls